ChiQiao/Apnea-ECG/README.md

 ## Want to know more about this project?
 This is a personal project for the Insight Data Science program.

 An [Oneline App](https://apnea-ecg.herokuapp.com/) is deployed on Heroku, where you can upload your own heart rate to evaluate sleep apnea, or using some sample data to see how it works.
-More information on feature engineering and performance evaluation can be found [here](https://docs.google.com/presentation/d/1WwZyvJ4VLjRcUPeKftsnVOTlXbZ1NYcIuLxvsKsN9ew/edit).
+More information on feature engineering and performance evaluation can be found on the [Google Slides](https://docs.google.com/presentation/d/1WwZyvJ4VLjRcUPeKftsnVOTlXbZ1NYcIuLxvsKsN9ew/edit).